 The space or gap between two upper incisors is known as Diastema.
 You might have seen many people with diastema, these people have a gap between both of their upper front teeth.
 The actual cause of diastema is the imbalanced association between the teeth and the jaw.
 Other factors have also been identified which are believed to cause diastema.
-These factors include the genetic history of the person, size of the tooth discrepancy, frenum, which is the low muscle attachment between the teeth, and periodontal disease.
+Various Factors Responsible for Diastema include the genetic history of the person, the size of the tooth discrepancy, frenum, which is the low muscle attachment between the teeth, and periodontal disease.

 There are several treatment measures that can be performed by the Oral Health Care Specialist to fix the problem.
 These treatments include:

-- Fitting dental braces, with this method, within an year or two the gap is usually eliminated.
-If you are not happy with the braces, you can easily ask your Oral Health Care Specialist to provide cosmetic procedure for the treatment of the Dentures.
+- Fitting dental braces, with this method, within a year or two the gap is usually eliminated.
+If you are not happy with the braces, you can easily ask your Oral Health Care Specialist to provide a cosmetic procedure for the treatment of the Dentures.

 - Direct dental bonding, this broadens the teeth and the gap between them is eliminated

 - There must be a diagnosing of the gum disease by your dentist which must require a complete treatment.